The PTA (Parent Teachers Association)

 To have no sense of place is I think a certain kind of stress that’s hard to describe.
 I’m glad I grew up with a sense of place; I think it’s partly why I connect so strongly with the earth and I would hope to be able to pass this vague sense onto my children.
 Growing roots is a way of connecting, of inter-being, of refusing to be the islands this capitalist culture seems to demand that we be.

-Posted in General | Leave a comment
+Posted in General | Comments Off on Roots

 Thoughts on George Orwell’s 1984